 The doctor should check his eyes at each visit that first year.
-If your baby is premature or has a family history of cataracts, eye tumors, and other inherited diseases, a specialist should check him while he’s still in the hospital nursery.
+If your baby is premature and born in less that 34 weeks, has a family history of cataracts, eye tumors, and other inherited diseases, a specialist should check him while he’s still in the hospital nursery.

-By the time he's 6 months old, your baby should be examined by his regular pediatrician to make sure:
+At every routine doctor visit during the first year, your baby should be checked by his regular pediatrician to make sure:

 If you catch and treat eye conditions early, you’ll spare your child lifelong vision issues and boost his overall health.